cab64652/CSE310Portfolio/rust_cryptography_project/README.md

 # Overview

+This is a simple encryption and decryption program.
+It

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}